 Every single time anything sprouted (and we got all excited to finally see the fruits of our labor!), we would go out and check the garden.
 Only to find every single plant chewed up or eaten. 🙁

 Deer tracks and deer poop were left behind as evidence of the perpetrators every day.
-Needless to say, last year's garden was a failure.
+Needless to say, that years garden was a failure.

-So this year, my husband declared . . .
+So the next year, my husband declared . . .
 “If you can't beat 'em, try harder.”

-When quarantine started in early March, he decided this year to make the garden a wee bit bigger.
+When quarantine started in early March that year, he decided to make the garden a wee bit bigger.

 He grabbed a shovel and enlarged the garden to 8′ x 12′.
 I guess he was thinking that if we planted more, the deer would get full and leave a little for us?